WNSC-FM

 WNSC-FM is a National Public Radio station in Rock Hill, South Carolina.
 A member of South Carolina Public Radio (formerly ETV Radio), it carries programming from South Carolina Public Radio's all-news network.

 History

 News and classical music

 WNSC-FM signed on January 3, 1978, as WPRV, initially broadcasting instructional programs during the day before beginning full-time broadcasting in July.
 The same day it went on the air, WNSC-TV channel 30 began broadcasting.
-WPRV was the first NPR station in the Charlotte area; the market's flagship NPR station, WFAE, didn't sign on in its current form until 1981.
+WPRV was the first NPR station in the Charlotte area; the market's flagship NPR station, WFAE, did not sign on in its current form until 1981.
 The call letters were changed to WNSC-FM on October 27, 1980.
 From its sign-on until 2001, it aired a format of NPR news and classical music along with the rest of what was then the South Carolina Educational Radio Network (SCERN).